nathanscott/react-native-action-cable/README.md

 });
 ```

-action-cable-react breaks slightly with the documented Rails method for creating a new channel here.
+react-native-action-cable breaks slightly with the documented Rails method for creating a new channel here.
 It accepts either a channel name or a params object as the first argument, but as the second argument, it accepts an array of message types rather than an object of message handler definitions.
-These message types are automatically mapped to corresponding methods on React components -- for example, as we will see in a moment, a React component with the ChatChannel mixed in will automatically have the `handleNewMessage` method triggered when a new message of type `newMessage` is received.

 ## Contributing